PPA-Game: Characterizing and Learning Competitive Dynamics Among Online Content Creators: Online Learning

 Let $\Delta$ be the largest discrepancy between the estimated and true rewards $\Delta = \max_{j,k}\left|\hat{\mu}_{j,k} - \mu_k\right|$.
-We can have the following theorem. \begin{theorem} Suppose $\Delta < \delta/(4K)$, $\Gamma \le \delta / (4N)$, and the PNE exists for the game $\calG$ in \Defnref{defn:game}.
-Then the PNE exists for the game $\calG'$ (\Eqref{eq:game-formulation-perturbed}).
-In addition, the most efficient PNE in the game $\calG'$ is unique with probability 1 and the equilibrium is a most efficient PNE in the original game $\calG$. \end{theorem} \begin{remark} The proof is provided in \Appref{sect:proof-game-perturbed}. \Thmref{thrm:game-perturbed} demonstrates that under bounded estimation error $\Delta$ and perturbation $\Gamma$, the most efficient PNE in $\mathcal{G}$ can be uniquely identified. \end{remark}
+We have the following theorem. \begin{theorem} Suppose $\Delta < \delta/(4K)$, $\Gamma \le \delta / (4N)$, and the PNE exists for the game $\calG$ in \cref{defn:game}.
+Then the PNE exists for the game $\calG'$ (\cref{eq:game-formulation-perturbed}).
+In addition, the most efficient PNE in the game $\calG'$ is unique with probability $1$ and the equilibrium is a most efficient PNE in the original game $\calG$. \end{theorem} \begin{remark} \cref{thrm:game-perturbed} demonstrates that under bounded estimation error $\Delta$ and perturbation $\Gamma$, the most efficient PNE in $\mathcal{G}$ can be uniquely identified. \end{remark}